 If you are coming by air, the flight to Phoenix is usually cheaper, but Tucson is a nicer place.
 Either way, you will have to rent a car.

-After three miles, you will come to a red mailbox with "Mana Inc" and "Peyote Way" in reflective letters on the box, and 30800 in reflective letters on the post.
-Turn left, cross the wash, enter at the gate and drive in.
+After going three miles you will come to a red mailbox with "Mana" on the box and 30800 in reflective numbers on the post.
+Turn right, cross the wash, enter at the gate and drive in.
 Dogs are friendly.

 Coming from Tucson

-This road is not to be taken during inclement weather.
-If stormy or rainy weather is expected, call before coming in this way.
+Note: This road is not to be taken during inclement weather.
+If stormy, call before coming in this way.

 Take I-10 East to Willcox/Rex Allen Drive Exit 340.
-Turn left at the stop sign off I-10.
-Be sure to get gas at TA Truck Stop!
+Be sure to get gas at truck stop there.

-The road to the church is marked by a red mailbox with "Mana Inc" and "Peyote Way" in reflective letters on the box, and 30800 in reflective letters on the post.
+The road to the church is marked by a red mailbox with "Peyote Way" and 30800 in reflective letters on the post.
+There are lots of reflectors on box and post.
 Turn left, cross the wash, enter at the gate and drive in.
 Dogs are friendly.